epfl-lasa/net-ft-ros/README.md

 TODO: description of the ATI setup, with ATI box, how to connect to ethernet and ping the box.

-Once you have connected the ATI box with an ethernet cable and power supply you should first proceed to check that you have a correctly working networking communication between your PC and the ATI FT sensor.
+Once you have connected the ATI box with an ethernet and power supply cables you should proceed the network connection to the box.
+From your PC try and ping the FT sensor.
 ```
 $ ping 128.178.145.98
 ```